Metrication in the United States: Manufacturing

-Globalization of manufacturing has led to wide adoption of metric standards, although this is not yet universal.
-After a period where automobiles were assembled with both customary and metric fasteners in each vehicle, cars are now universally built with metric parts.
-Automobile engines were once named after their displacement in cubic inches.
-For example, the Chrysler "426 Hemi" engine would be described as 7 liters in modern terminology.
-Technical publications by industry publishers and American automakers often give engine displacements in cubic inches as well as cubic centimeters (which are equivalent to milliliters), or liters.
-For example, the specifications for the Dodge SRT-8 6.1 L Hemi state the displacement as 370 cuin.
+Globalization of manufacturing has led to wide, though not universal, adoption of metric standards.
+General Motors began converting to metric fasteners in 1973, and after a long period in which cars were assembled with both customary and metric fasteners, American vehicles are now built largely to metric standards.
+Engines were once named for their displacement in cubic inches; the Chrysler "426 Hemi" would now be described as a 7-liter engine.
+Technical publications and American automakers often give displacement in both cubic inches and cubic centimeters or liters.
+The Dodge SRT-8 6.1 L Hemi, for example, is specified as 370 cuin.